-This delicious chicken sheet pan dinner is a super easy meal that's perfect for busy weeknights but delicious and pretty enough to serve for a dinner party!
+This delicious chicken sheet pan dinner is a super easy meal that's perfect for busy weeknights, but delicious and pretty enough to serve for a dinner party!

 I can't decide if I'm getting lazier or smarter as I'm aging, especially in a culinary sense.
-More and more, I'm loving coming up with easy dinners, desserts, appetizers and snacks that come together easily and don't require a lot of hands-on time.
+More and more, I'm loving coming up with easy dinners, desserts, appetizers and snacks that go together easily and don't require a lot of hands-on time.
 This Mediterranean Sheet Pan Chicken Dinner recipe is a perfect example of what I'm talking about.
 It takes minimal effort yet produces spectacularly delicious results.

 It will take around 15 minutes to put this dinner together.
 How does it work?
-So easy, simply combine olive oil, garlic, smoked paprika, dry oregano, cumin, coriander and finely chopped cilantro in a large bowl.
+So easy; simply combine olive oil, garlic, smoked paprika, dry oregano, cumin, coriander and finely chopped cilantro in a large bowl.
 Add the chickpeas, tomatoes, olives, chicken and bread cubes and give everything a good stir.
 Turn the whole works out onto a sheet pan and you're good to go!

 Ready for the oven.